deepin-community/python3.11/Doc/library/sqlite3.rst

           Defaults to ``-1``.

       :param progress:
-          If set to a callable, it is invoked with three integer arguments for every backup iteration:
+          If set to a :term:`callable`,
-          the *status* of the last iteration,
+          it is invoked with three integer arguments for every backup iteration: the *status* of the last iteration,
           the *remaining* number of pages still to be copied, and the *total* number of pages.